trentlarson/endorser-ch/README.md

 - Repeated sign-in (because it doesn't remember you): After sign-in, see what browser it uses after you log in from uPort, and use that from now on to start the flow.
 (On some Android phones, we've noticed that it's hard to tell which browser that is because the app shows endorser.ch inside a uPort window; we eventually found it was Duck-Duck-Go... so try all the possible browsers, and watch closely as it jumps to the browser to see if there's any indication.)

 - "CORS problems": is endorser-ch running?

+- "Please make sure to have at least one network": check that your .env has set a value for INFURA_PROJECT_ID (see .env setup above)

 - "Unsupported DID method 'ethr'": dependencies? see https://github.com/trentlarson/endorser-ch/commit/a836946c1b1897000dbe7e6d610df32aa32742ba